 What Are "Financial Regulations"

-These financial regulations direct Council’s financial management.
-They can only be changed by resolution of the council.
+As the Financial Regulations direct Council’s financial management they can only be changed by resolution of the council.
 They provide procedural guidance for both Councillors and Officers.
-Financial regulations must be used in conjunction with the council’s standing orders and any individual financial regulations relating to contracts.
+Financial Regulations must be used in conjunction with the council’s Standing Orders alongside any contract specific financial regulations.

 The council is responsible in law for ensuring that its financial management is adequate and effective and that the council has a sound system of internal control.
 This ensures the effective exercise of the council’s functions, including the management of risk.
 The council’s accounting control systems must include measures: